bpm-diag/smartRPA/README.md

 **Robotic Process Automation (RPA)** is a technology which automates mouse and keyboard interactions by means of a software (SW) robot to remove intensive routines.
 The current generation of RPA tools is driven by predefined rules and manual configurations made by expert users rather than automated techniques.

-**SmartRPA** is a cross-platform tool that tackles such issues by automatically generating executable RPA scripts that will drive a SW robots in emulating an observed user behavior (previously recorded in dedicated UI logs) during the enactment of a routine of interest.
+**SmartRPA** is a cross-platform tool that tackles such issues.
+It allows to easily record event logs and to automatically generating executable RPA scripts that will drive a SW robots in emulating an observed user behavior (previously recorded in dedicated UI logs) during the enactment of a routine of interest.

 ## Authors